plone/documentation/develop/addons/components/genericsetup.rst

 .. note ::

-    This example if for Extensions/install.py, old Plone 2 way of writing installers
+    This example is for Extensions/install.py, an old Plone 2 way of writing installers and uninstallers.
+    It is still working in Plone 5.0, but will likely go away in Plone 5.1.